tinkershack/fluffy/README.md

 There's still quite a few more to be done but these are the primary ones

+ - Documentation _WIP_
  - Fluffy frontend _WIP_
- - Documentation _WIP_
- - Proper error reporting
+ - Proper error reporting.
+For now, most error returns have been set -1 deliberately without any error string or value.
  - Valgrind
  - Test cases
  - Doxygen?